Raiffeisen-DGTL/checkita-data-quality/docs/en/jobConfig/Targets.md

 * `checks [optional]` - list of check identifiers for which notifications will be sent.
   By default - all checks described in the configuration file.
 * `mailingList` - list of recipients for sending notifications.
+* `template [optional]` - HTML template to build email body.
+* `templateFile [optional]` - HTML template file to build email body.

+> Important: `template` parameter has higher priority than `templateFile` one.
+Thus, if both of them are set then
+> explicitly defined template from `template` parameter will be used.
+> If not templates are set then standard email body will be build.
+>
+> Templates support parameter substitution using following syntax: `{{ parameterName }}`.
+>
+> List of available parameter names is shown below.

 ### Send Alerts to Mattermost